AnduroProject/anduro-wallet-connector-react/README.md

 **Parameter**

-chainId: 1 or 2 [1 for Bitcoin, 2 for Sidechain]
+chainId: 1 or 2 or 3 or 4

+- 1 for Bitcoin mainnet
+- 2 for Sidechain mainnet
+- 3 for Bitcoin testnet
+- 4 for Sidechain testnet

 ```bash
 import React from 'react';